rowhitt-hub/Deep-Learning-2026-27/DL_lab2/README.md

 3. Press **Enter** to open the notebook directly in **Google Colab**.
 4. No need to upload any files as `keras.datasets.fashion_mnist` loads the file by itself.
 5. Run all cells in order.

+## **Additional Task**

+The final cell of the notebook depicts how a multilayer perceptron is capable of solving the XOR problem.